OpenEvalProject/evals/manuscripts/elife-00994/v1/manuscript.md

 ## Abstract

-10.7554/eLife.00994.001 RNA interference defends against viral infection in plant and animal cells.
+RNA interference defends against viral infection in plant and animal cells.
 The nematode Caenorhabditis elegans and its natural pathogen, the positive-strand RNA virus Orsay, have recently emerged as a new animal model of host-virus interaction.
 Using a genome-wide association study in C. elegans wild populations and quantitative trait locus mapping, we identify a 159 base-pair deletion in the conserved drh-1 gene (encoding a RIG-I-like helicase) as a major determinant of viral sensitivity.
 We show that DRH-1 is required for the initiation of an antiviral RNAi pathway and the generation of virus-derived siRNAs (viRNAs).
 In mammals, RIG-I-domain containing proteins trigger an interferon-based innate immunity pathway in response to RNA virus infection.
 Our work in C. elegans demonstrates that the RIG-I domain has an ancient role in viral recognition.
 We propose that RIG-I acts as modular viral recognition factor that couples viral recognition to different effector pathways including RNAi and interferon responses.
-DOI: http://dx.doi.org/10.7554/eLife.00994.001

 ## Introduction